energinet-digitalisering/energirobotter-ros-workspace/README.md

-# Energirobotter Vision
+# Energirobotter Elrik

-Vision capabilities and camera handling for the Humanoid Robot project "Energirobotter".
+Packages for the Elrik Humanoid Robot, part of the project "Energirobotter".

 ## Setup